 7. Make the Most of the Sidebar

-The sidebar is an important aspect of your page – don’t make the mistake of ignoring it.
-To make the most of this feature, you should suppress your temptation of adding big images or banner ads and use it to highlight your most popular posts instead.
+The sidebar is an important aspect of your page — don’t make the mistake of ignoring it.
+To make the most of this real estate, you should suppress your temptation of adding big images or banner ads that don’t convert and use the sidebar to highlight your most popular posts instead.

 Please understand that your popular posts are ‘popular’ for a reason.
 Showcasing them can help you increase your page views.

 WordPress Popular Posts is a great plugin that can be dragged into the sidebar to list all your popular posts.
 Not only this, it also allows you to add thumbnails, customize the type of posts you want to highlight, set a time range, and even add another version of it in the footer.
 Most importantly, it’ll keep you updated on the stats of your most popular posts.